justdev-chris/UniversalWASMCompiler/README.md

-# 🐾 UWC: Universal WASM Compiler
+# 🐾 Universal WASM Compiler

 **UWC** is a high-performance automated pipeline that compiles **C**, **C++**, and **C#** into WebAssembly (WASM) using GitHub Actions.
 It supports both "Standalone" binaries and "Full Output" (HTML/JS/WASM) for easy web integration.